 Bluestone Lane Vineyard

 The manicured, verdant landscape is complemented by a modern and accessible tasting centre.
 Crittenden have a big and varied list of wines but it’s so well organised you won’t feel lost.
 Also home to Stillwater Restaurant, one the Peninsula’s premium wedding and function venues Crittenden Estate review.

 In the heart of Red Hill you will find The Epicurean, a food and wine hub for the region.
-A huge industrial space in a converted ‘Shed’, they specialise in Italian fare with a woodfired pizza oven at the centre of the action.
-For more info read our Red Hill Epicurean profile.
+A huge industrial space in a converted ‘Shed’, they specialise in Italian fare with a wood-fired pizza oven at the centre of the action.
+Epicurean Red Hill review.

 A fabulous option towards the end of the day.
-Producing a large selection of craft beers and cider on tap and cider options, with a full list of wines and a cellar door.
-It’s great to sit out on the garden and they often have acoustic cover acts on Saturday and Sunday afternoons.
-Hickinbotham Profile
+Producing a large selection of craft beers and cider on tap and a full list of wines at the cellar door.
+It’s great to sit out in the garden and we love that they often have acoustic cover acts on the weekends.
+Hickinbotham Estate review

 Main Ridge Dairy

-Recently opened cellar door with some fantastic food options, Merricks Creek have the classic Mornington combo of great Chardonnay and Pinot Noir, with the twist of some French-style, closely planted vines as a point of difference.
-See the profile here.
+A small cellar door with some fantastic food options, Merricks Creek have the classic Mornington combo of great Chardonnay and Pinot Noir, with the twist of some French-style, closely planted vines as a point of difference.
+Merricks Creek review.

-Traditionally made cider and apple juice beverages from certified biodynamic orchards.
+Traditionally made cider and apple juice beverages from a certified biodynamic orchard.
 After tasting you can purchase and enjoy a bottle while sitting out amongst their apple orchards or in their specially designed indoor cider lounge.
-Read more about Mock Cider in Red Hill.
+Mock Cider review

 Montalto is the epitome of what the Peninsula does well – great wine, great food, and using the natural resources of their garden and surroundings to make something special.
 Its a world class winery that we love to take international guests to.
-View our Montalto profile here.
+Montalto review

 Morning Sun Vineyard

-A relaxed, fun atmosphere set amongst beautiful vineyards and olive trees, with delicious European-style wines to try and Italian cheese boards to complement tastings.
-Read more in our profile here.
+A relaxed, fun atmosphere set amongst beautiful vineyards and olive trees, with delicious European-style wines to try.
+Keep your eye out for the Sparkling as it’s a cracker.
+Morning Sun review

-Focussing on premium quality wines, Ocean Eight deliver a short but impressive list of reds and whites that includes an award winning Chardonnay, Pinot Gris, and 2 varieties of Pinot Noir.
+Focussing on premium quality wines, Ocean Eight deliver a short but impressive list of wines that include an award winning Chardonnay, Pinot Gris, and 2 varieties of Pinot Noir.
 From the moment you enter their tree-line driveway and take in their beautiful colonial-style homestead, you’ll be impressed by Ocean Eight.
-Find out more with our Ocean Eight profile.
+Ocean Eight review.

 A winery who arguably receives the most accolades on the Mornington Peninsula, the tasting list here will take you on a journey that really sums up the region.
-Another good option for a formal lunch.
-Our Paringa Estate profile has more information.
+Another good option for a memorable and exquisite meal.
+Paringa Estate review

 Polperro is the home to single vineyard Mornington Peninsula wines along with the Even Keel wines from around Australia.
-This new kid on the block is quickly gaining popularity and it is not hard to see why, with great wine, setting and amazing food.
-There is a lot to like about this place and is certainly worth a visit.
-View our Polperro Profile.
+It was quick to gain popularity and it is not hard to see why, with great wine, stunning backdrop and amazing food.
+There is a lot to like about this place.
+Polperro review

 Port Phillip Estate

 Known as “The Death Star” among locals, this ultra-modern complex is designed for diners and weddings.
 But that doesn’t mean the wine is lacking in any way.
 Try premium wines from Port Phillip and sister estate Kooyong.
 Another good option for a higher end lunch.
-Read more in our Port Phillip Estate profile.
+Port Phillip Estate review.

 Kathleen Quealy is one of the most, if not the most well-known winemakers on the Peninsula.
 The first person to plant Pinot Gris/Grigio in Australia, she is a pioneer of the industry.
 The cellar door is smack bang in the middle of a working winery.
 This is a really authentic experience with great and interesting wine.
-See our Quealy Winemakers Profile.
+Quealy Winemakers review.

 Red Gum BBQ

-A fairly recent addition to the Mornington Peninsula, Red Gum BBQ is heating things up.
-Set in a large, converted shed, this place is fully dedicated to the BBQ experience.
+Red Gum BBQ is heating things up.
+Set in a large, converted shed, this place is fully dedicated to the American BBQ experience.
 From the food to the rustic setting, the team have gone all out in creating one unique (and delicious) place to eat.
-Red Gum BBQ profile
+Red Gum BBQ review

 Red Hill Brewery

 A nationally awarded brewery with a rustic and friendly venue nestled into the bush.
 Beers are available on tap or takeaway, including exclusive seasonal releases.
 We are proud supporters of the regions first and original brewery.
-Red Hill Brewery profile.
+Red Hill Brewery review.

 Red Hill Estate

 Picturesque Red Hill Estate offers some of the best views available over the bay.
 Stroll the gardens and enjoy the surrounds.
 The wine here is of a high standard, with some of the most accessible Pinot Noir and Shiraz in the region.
-Stocks Boatyard cheese, which is produced by a local lady in her backyard, our pick for best cheese on the Peninsula.
-Also provide a great option for a more formal “high end” lunch.
-Read more in our profile.
+Teaming up with Red Hill Estate it is Max’s Restaurant now an institution of the region.
+Read more in our Red Hill Estate review.

 Ten Minutes By Tractor

 The Peninsula’s best restaurant with 2 chefs hats to prove it.
 Lunch here is at least a couple of hour affair and could be considered for smaller groups.
 The wine here is also very special.
-Read more in our Ten Minutes by Tractor profile.
+Ten Minutes by Tractor review.

 A sister winery of Heathcote Estate, the cellar door offers Shiraz lovers the chance to taste some of the best Shiraz from the renowned Heathcote region.
-That’s not to take away from the excellent wines produced in by Yabby Lake itself.
-Also another recently opened, relaxed lunching option.
-Read our Yabby Lake profile for more information.
+That’s not to take away from the excellent wines produced by Yabby Lake itself.
+Yabby Lake review

 A small producer with some serious clout in the area.
-A former history teacher and his wife run this vineyard and these are the people you will most likely meet on the door.
+A former history teacher runs this vineyard and cellar door.
 Passionate and sometimes a little grumpy (in a charming way), they produce some seriously good wines.

-A charming winery run by 2 local brothers (one in charge of wine, the other food), the cellar door offers some solid tastes including a nice Shiraz (which isn’t too common in the area).
-Also a good option for a casual lunch option, serving up small tasting plates designed to be shared.
+A charming winery run by 2 local brothers (one in charge of wine, the other food), the cellar door offers some solid tastes including a nice Sparkling Shiraz (which isn’t too common in the area).
+Also a good option for a casual light lunch serving up small tasting plates designed to be shared.
 The downside is they can only cater to groups of 6 or less.